Moduli of spaces with prescribed homotopy groups: Classification of spherical presheaves

 The description of the object classifier given above might seem slightly opaque at first sight, but it can be understood in the following way.
-Given a presheaf $X \rightarrow Y$ over $Y$, its classifying map has the form $Y \rightarrow P(\inftyc_{/-}) ^{\cong}$ and so to each element $y \in Y(c)$ it attaches a presheaf over $\inftyc_{/c}$.
-By naturality, this presheaf will be the fibre over $y$ in the following sense.
+Given a morphism $X \rightarrow Y$ of presheaf, its associated classifying map has the form $Y \rightarrow \presheaves(\inftyc_{/-}) ^{\cong}$ and so to each object $c \in \mathcal{C}$ and each element $e \in Y(c)$ it attaches a presheaf over $\inftyc_{/c}$.
+By naturality, this presheaf is the local fibre over $p$ in the following sense:

-\begin{defin} Let $p: X \rightarrow Y$ be a map of presheaves and let $y \in Y(c)$ be a point.
-The \emph{local fibre over $y$}, denoted by $F_{y}$, is the pullback of the diagram
+\begin{defin} Let $p \colon X \rightarrow Y$ be a map of presheaves and let $e \in Y(c)$ be a point.
+The \emph{local fibre over $e$}, denoted by $F_{e}$, is the pullback of the diagram